Milan Exposition Elevated Railway

 The Milan Exposition Elevated Railway (Ferrovia sopraelevata dell'Esposizione di Milano) was a temporary elevated railway in Milan, Italy, constructed for the 1906 World's Fair.
 The railway connected two venues of the exposition: Parco Sempione and Piazza d'Armi (now the site of CityLife).
-The railway operated for entire duration of the exposition, from April 29 until November 11.
+The railway operated for entire duration of the exposition, from 29 April until 11 November.

 The railway was double-tracked and ran along a 1350 m-long wood viaduct.
 Railcars were electrified by overhead wires and ran at a maximum speed of 40 km an hour.